sycasec/sycasec-blog/blog/content/post/writeup1/index.md

 Luckily, the smart cryptography researchers have figured it out already!
 Looking at the other modes of block ciphers, we can see that they included a random variable, known as an *Initial Vector* or *Nonce*, in calculating the ciphertext.
 Different modes use this random variable differently, but the main thing is it is now part of the process.
 HOWEVER, one very important thing is that this random variable must not be reused.
 Every time a plaintext is encrypted, a different random variable should be used.
 Otherwise, it will be ECB all over again.

 Another method to make the whole encryption process complicated is to chain the encryption of the blocks.
 In other words, use the already encrypted ciphertext block in encrypting the next blocks.
 This allows us to achieve both diffusion and block dependency.
 A single character change in the first few blocks of the plaintext will cascade down to the succeeding block, thus drastically changing the whole ciphertext.
 This chaining also prevents attackers from gleaning information on blocks with similar message since these would produce different ciphertexts.
-The modes that use these 3 methods are Cipher Block Chaining (CBC), Ciphertext Feedback (CFB), Output Feedback (OFB) and Counter.
+The modes that use these 3 methods are:
+- Cipher Block Chaining (CBC)
+- Ciphertext Feedback (CFB)
+- Output Feedback (OFB) and Counter.

 For this writeup, we’ll be considering CBC because it will teach us a valuable lesson later.

 ### Cipher Block Chaining
-Cipher block chaining works by using the Initial Vector (IV) and XORing it with the first block of the plaintext then encrypting its result with the block cipher encryption under a key to produce the first ciphertext block.
+Cipher block chaining works by using the `Initial Vector` (`IV`) and `XOR`ing it with the first block of the plaintext then encrypting its result with the block cipher encryption under a key to produce the first ciphertext block.
 This first block is then used to encrypt the second plaintext block which will then be used to encrypt the third block and so on.
 Although the IV is only used once, the resulting ciphertext changes every time similar plaintext message is encrypted.
 Moreover, since the previous ciphertext block is used to encrypt the next block, plaintext blocks with similar message will produce different ciphertexts, thus preventing attackers from just comparing blocks to glean information on the original plaintext message.
 #### Let’s play a game
 The IND-CPA security of CBC is already [mathematically proven](https://www.cs.ucdavis.edu/~rogaway/papers/sym-enc.pdf).
 But comprehending it requires a PhD so we’ll have to use the IND-CPA game instead for us, undergraduates, to understand.
 1. Eve sends two message to Alice, say `cat` and `dog`